You use forms on your website to receive information from visitors. Unfortunately, most forms do more harm than good.

 - Email address

 Having this information makes it easier to get your content to your audience.
-And an increase in brand awareness leads to an increase in business growth.
+And an increase in brand awareness often leads to an increase in business growth.

 Gated content is not only an effective means to ensure your website visitors submit forms, but it’s also easy to implement.
 The first step is to promote content your audience really wants.
 You then need to build a landing page to the gated content so that visitors can opt-in if they choose to access it.
 This landing page is where you’ll advertise the content and the form the visitor needs to fill out.